 Naturally, when you have been subject to prejudice and discrimination, you may feel cautious and wary of letting it happen again.
 Hate is learned behaviour, not something we are naturally born with.

 Acknowledge the unique qualities and abilities you find in others and celebrate your differences.
 Look for the beauty and not the negative in everyone that comes into your life.
 There is no need to limit yourself by not socializing with people from different backgrounds.
 Break those barriers and simplify your life.

-Here is a great video from Rob halford of Juadas Priest where he talks about his life, bullying and prejudice.
+Here is a great video from Rob Halford of Judas Priest where he talks about his life, bullying and prejudice.
+Click here to watch.

-Have you been subject to prejudice and discrimination based on your habits, customs, clothes, ways of speaking, religion, skin colour or values?
+Have you been subject to prejudice and discrimination based on your habits, customs, clothes, ways of speaking, religion, skin color or values?
 Witnessed it?

 No matter how minute or outrageous, share your experiences with m in the comment section below.